Fine Flour On The Altar

 That exchange prepares a later imagination in which bread can carry theological weight.

-Related sections: The Proverb Turns; Bread Of The Presence.
+Related sections: Melchizedek’s Bread And Wine; Bread Of The Presence.

 Footnotes